kamalkolisetty/proposal1/README.md

 - **Floating Hearts**: Adds a romantic touch with hearts that float across the screen.
 - **Responsive Design**: Adapts to various screen sizes with device-specific background images.
 - **Background Image Transitions**: Changes background images and animations based on specific characters in the typewriter message.
+- **Background Music**: Plays a background music track continuously, looping every 65 seconds to enhance the experience.

 ## Files Included